astrosquid/basekeep/README.md

 Right now the presence of this entry is not important, but `basekeep` will look for this file when analyzing the directories.
 This is a contract saying, "I promise I want to use basekeep *here*."

 ## Usage
+`./basekeep -b <dbname>`

+Builds a model of the specified database and outputs it to a JSON file.

-`python3 basekeep -l <db-folder>`
+`./basekeep -l <db-folder>`

 Relative or absolute paths can be used in this invokation.
-Eventually, this will be changed to `basekeep <db-folder-location>`, since the location is required anyway.